-- Media-Store audio is available to the audio mixer. - Audio files must be in the same folder and have the same name as the still or animation they are to be associated with. - An audio file does not need to be of the same length as the animation it is associated with. - A still with audio or audio only have the Auto Play and Looping attributes.
+- Media-Store audio is available to the audio mixer. - Audio files must be 16-bit way files at a 48kHz sample rate.
+Any 24-bit audio files are converted to 16-bit when loaded. - Audio files must be in the same folder and have the same name as the still or animation they are to be associated with. - An audio file does not need to be of the same length as the animation it is associated with. - A still with audio or audio only have the Auto Play and Looping attributes.
 These apply to the audio playout. - The looping time of an animation with audio is the length of the animation. - A Media-Store channel can be loaded with Audio only.